For anyone eager to get out on a lake or reservoir in Alberta, you'll find…

 Unless you’re from northern Alberta, the Peace River probably doesn’t register on your radar.
-Yet it’s a huge river that dramatically cuts across the province for over 1,000 kilometres.
+Yet it’s a huge river that dramatically cuts across the province for over 1,000 km.
 Starting in the Rocky Mountains of northern BC, the river flows northeast through Alberta to empty into the Slave River, one of the Mackenzie River tributaries.
 The Mackenzie is the tenth longest river in the world!

 Canoeing the Peace River is a fabulous Alberta adventure but from what I saw hardly a soul knows about it.
 Or as Andrea Lindsey says below they’re afraid of it.

-The Peace River – Class I with no portages or rapids
+Canoeing the Peace River – Class I with no portages or rapids

 The Peace River is a Class I river which means there are no rapids and as a bonus there are no portages either, at least on the section we paddled.
 The flow rates can vary dramatically according to what is discharged from the W.C.
 Bennett Dam so you must camp high and pull your canoe up every night.
 The only other hazards are occasional errant boulders and shallow gravel bars.
 You learn to take the outside curve of the river to avoid grounding out.